TrainWeb.org Facebook Page

 Map: Ba 41 J 3 Topographic Maps

-As we proceed west eventually we meet the east end of the Catonsville Short Line Trail, a project of the non-profit Catonsville Rails to Trails group.
+Continuing west eventually meets the east end of the Catonsville Short Line Trail.
 Charlestown's fence lurks behind benches that have been installed.
 The fence traces the route of the spur used to transport coal to the seminary's power house (off photo on the right) during the pre-Charlestown era.

 Though the group salvaged CSL leftovers, a few artifacts escaped their attention, such as the rusty rail at photo bottom.